meta-pytorch/BackendBench/docs/correctness.md

 model.forward(x)
 ```

 We also provide an example of a [toy LLM agent](https://github.com/meta-pytorch/BackendBench/blob/main/BackendBench/backends/llm_relay.py) you can play around with which we used for our first generations.
+We mostly use it internally on Meta infra but we suspect it's a few simple changes to make it work in OSS.

 We welcome contributions to support new DSLs, leaderboards, training support and more feedback in the eval suite especially when it comes to low bit tolerences.
 We hope this release encourages more LLM researchers curious about writing correct and fast GPU code.